umuplus/dynamorph/README.md

 ### Soft Delete

 This type is for marking attributes as deleted.
-It doesn't support options like partitionKey, sortKey or ignore.
+It supports only common options except partitionKey, sortKey or ignore.
 It's default value is **false** and you can assign only a **boolean** value.

 **Options:**